ray-project/ray/doc/source/example-newsreader.rst

 News Reader
 ===========

-This document shows how to implement a simple news reader using Ray.
-The reader consists of a simple Vue.js `frontend`_ and a backend consisting of a Flask server and a Ray actor.
-It has a simple recommendation engine built in, which is pre-trained on upvotes from hackernews and learns online as the user stars articles.
+This document walks you through implementing a simple news reader using Ray.
+The reader consists of a simple Vue.js `frontend`_ and a Ray backend.
+It has a simple recommendation engine built in, which you will train on upvotes from hackernews and learns online as the user stars articles.

+It looks like this (the frontend is based on `QReader`_):

+.. image:: newsreader.jpg

 View the `code for this example`_.

-.. image:: newsreader.jpg

 To run this example, you will need to install NPM and a few python dependencies.